quantixed/CellMigration/README.md

 # CellMigration
-Analysis of cell migration in Igor Pro
+Analysis of 2D cell migration in Igor Pro

-This is a set of functions to load particle tracks and analyse cell migration in Igor.
+This is a set of functions to load particle tracks and analyse 2D cell migration in Igor.
-Particles are tracked manually in ImageJ/FIJI.
+Particles are tracked manually in ImageJ/FIJI using MTrackJ.

 Migrate function
 ----------------

 LoadMigration.ipf contains three procedures to analyse cell migration in IgorPro.<br />
+Save a copy in your *User Procedures* folder.
+Open in Igor and compile.<br />
 Use ImageJ to track the cells.
-Outputs from tracking are saved in sheets in an Excel Workbook, 1 per condition.<br />
+Outputs from tracking are saved in sheets in an Excel Workbook, 1 workbook per condition.<br />
-Execute <code>Migrate()</code>.<br />
+Go to Macros>Cell Migration... or Execute <code>Migrate()</code>.<br />
-This function will trigger the load and the analysis of cell migration via two functions.
+This function will trigger the load and the analysis of 2D cell migration via a variety of functions.

-* <code>LoadMigration()</code> - will load all sheets of migration data from a specified excel file
-* <code>MakeTracks()</code> - does the analysis
+The dialog asks the user how many conditions (workbooks) are to be loaded and analysed.<br />

-The dialog asks the user to name the condition prefix, e.g. "Ctrl_".
+The user is then asked to name the condition prefix, e.g. "Ctrl_".
 Quotes and underscore are required.<br />
 User picks the Excel workbook and clicks OK on LoadData window.
+Repeat for other conditions.
 Igor will do the rest!

 It will calculate and display the following:
 * Cumulative distance over time